-The appellation is located in the west of the French winegrowing region Languedoc between Minervois and Faugères, The red wine was classified in 1982, the white wine in 2004 as AOC.
+The appellation is located in the west of the French wine region Languedoc between Minervois and Faugères, The red wine was classified as AOC in 1982 and the white wine in 2004.
 The wines belong to the second quality category "Grands Vins du Languedoc".
-The origin of viticulture lies in a 794 founded Benedictine on the left bank of Vernazobres.
-The wine was already famous in the 14th century and in the 19th century it became known to patients in the hospitals of Paris as sick wine administered for strengthening.
+The origin of viticulture is in a 794 founded Benedictine on the left bank of the Vernazobres.
+The wine was already famous in the 14th century and in the 19th century it was considered a patient in the hospitals of Paris sick wine administered for strengthening.
 The vineyards cover 3,100 hectares of vineyards.
-They span 20 municipalities in the département Hérault,
+They extend over 20 municipalities in the department Hérault,

 The area is divided into two different sections.
-In the southern part near the commune of Saint-Chinian with clay and limestone soils grow fuller, milder wines.
-In the northern higher part around the two communities Berlou and Roquebrun prevails schieferboden, which yields mineral wines.
-Here in 2004 two sub-appellations were named Saint-Chinian Berlou (communes Berlou, Cessenon sur Orb, Roquebrun, Predes sur Vernaobres, Vieussan with 250 hectares) and Saint-Chinian Roquebrun (communities Cessenon sur Orb, Roquebrun, St. Nazaire de Ladarez, Vieussan with 400 hectares).
+In the southern part near the commune of Saint-Chinian with clay and limestone soils, full-bodied, milder wines grow.
+In the northern higher part around the two municipalities of Berlou and Roquebrun there is slate soil that produces mineral wines.
+In 2004, two sub-appellations with the names Saint-Chinian Berlou (municipalities Berlou, Cessenon sur Orb, Roquebrun, Predes sur Vernaobres, Vieussan with 250 hectares) and Saint-Chinian Roquebrun (municipalities Cessenon sur Orb, Roquebrun, St. Nazaire de Ladarez, Vieussan with 400 hectares).
 The red wines of these two areas are classified in the highest quality category "Crus du Languedoc".

 Saint-Chinian : Red wine and rosé are made from at least 2 of the 3 main grape varieties Grenache Noir ( Garnacha Tinta ), Mourvèdre ( Monastrell ) and Syrah, as well as Carignan Noir ( mazuelo ) Cinsault and Lladoner Pelut ( Garnacha Peluda ) blended.
-The Rosé is intended for the most part by means of Saignée method be pressed.
+The rosé is said to be largely by means of Saignée method be pressed.
 The white wine is made from the main grape varieties Grenache Blanc ( Garnacha Blanca ) Marsanne.
-Roussanne and role ( Vermentino ), as Bourboulenc.
+Roussanne and role ( Vermentino ), such as Bourboulenc.
 Carignan Blanc.
 Clairette.
 Macabeo and Viognier produced.

-The two sub-appellations apply only to red wines.
-Saint-Chinian Berlou is made from the varieties Carignan Noir (30% to 40%), Syrah, Grenache Noir and Mourvèdre (70% maximum).
-Saint-Chinian Roquebrun is produced from Grenache Noir, Mourvèdre and Syrah (70%) and Carignan Noir (30% maximum).
+The two sub-appellations only apply to red wines.
+Saint-Chinian Berlou is made from the Carignan Noir (30 to max.
+40%), Syrah, Grenache Noir and Mourvèdre (max.
+70%) varieties.
+Saint-Chinian Roquebrun is produced from the varieties Grenache Noir, Mourvèdre and Syrah (70%) and Carignan Noir (30% max).